Villa of Livia: History

+rooms between this and the southern portico of a peristyle.
+An Augustan period peristyle was discovered in the central area.
+In the Flavian period a natatio (swimming pool) was added in the garden of the peristyle and connected to the new baths.
+A mosaic featuring a marine thiasos was added later to the pool.

+The upper terrace had a three sided portico with a belvedere over the Tiber valley.

 Rediscovery

 The statue of Augustus found in the Villa.

 The site was rediscovered and explored as early as 1596, but it was not recognized as the Villa of Livia until the 19th century.
 In 1863–1864, a marble krater carved in refined low relief was discovered at the site.
 On 20 April 1863, the famous heroic marble statue of Augustus, the Augustus of Prima Porta, was found at the villa; it is now in the Vatican Museums (Braccio Nuovo).
 The magisterial Augustus is a marble copy of a bronze statue that celebrated the return in 20 BC of the military standards captured by the Parthians in 53 BC after the defeat of Crassus at Carrhae.

 In the 19th century, the villa belonged to the Convent of Santa Maria in Via Lata.
 The villa and gardens have been excavated and can be visited.
 There are three vaulted subterranean rooms, the largest of which contained superb illusionistic frescoes of garden views in which all the plants and trees flower and fruit at once.
 These have since been removed to Rome, where, following cleaning and restoration, they have been reinstalled in the Palazzo Massimo.
 The vault above the fresco was covered with stucco reliefs, some of which survive.